tanyaweaver/python-dev-accelerator/source/401test-in/README.md

 ### Submitting Your Work

-- You will deploy your site to [Heroku](https://www.heroku.com/)
+- You will deploy your site to [Heroku](https://www.heroku.com/).
+This may require learning an additional toolset for deployment.
+The documentation is well written, and should provide enough guidance for you to learn and deploy without any prior knowledge of the tool.
 - You will create a public GitHub repository for your work and submit the link to that repository
-- In the README of that repository, you'll include the link to the site that you've built
+- In the README of that repository, you'll include the link to the site that you've built.
+Use your README as an opportunity to document your submission, utilizing markdown for basic formatting.

 ## Python Proficiency